longhorn/website/content/docs/archives/0.8.0/users-guide/backup-and-restore/create-a-backup.md

 To setup a BackupTarget see [Set the BackupTarget](../backupstores-and-backuptargets#set-backuptarget).

-For Informtion regarding BackupStores see [Setup a BackupStore](../backupstores-and-backuptargets#set-backuptarget)
+For Information regarding BackupStores see [Setup a BackupStore](../backupstores-and-backuptargets#set-backuptarget)

 To create a backup